orpheuslummis/AstaVerde/README.md

 redeeming tokens.
 The contract uses OpenZeppelin's ERC1155, ERC1155Burnable, Ownable, Pausable, and ReentrancyGuard contracts

+## How to use via Docker

+First, install Docker Desktop https://docs.docker.com/desktop/install/mac-install/.

+- To deploy: Configure and run `./deploy.sh`
+- To mint: Configure and run `./mint.sh`

 ## How to use as platform owner or developer